Liberals: Who Is Your Favorite Newsvine Right Wing Troll?

 So liberals, time to tell our resident trolls what you think of them.

 Man, there are a couple of fruitcakes who are so fixated on Hillary. it is Hilarious.
-Oh, yeah, Rick what a looser.
+Oh, yeah, Rick what a loser.

 Trump, Bush, Cheney should have been around in the days of Al Capone and you trolls could have pimped for them.